NVIDIA/NeMo/docs/source/core/export.rst

         First goes the one receiving input (input_example)
         """

 Some nertworks may be exported differently according to user-settable options (like ragged batch support for TTS or cache support for ASR).
-To facilitate that - set_export_config() method is provided by Exportable to set key/value pairs to predefined model.export_config dictionary, to be used during the export.
-Also, if an action hook on setting config is desired, this method may be overloaded to include one.
+To facilitate that - `set_export_config()` method is provided by Exportable to set key/value pairs to predefined model.export_config dictionary, to be used during the export:

 .. code-block:: Python
     def set_export_config(self, args):
         """
         Sets/updates export_config dictionary
         """
+Also, if an action hook on setting config is desired, this method may be overloaded by `Exportable` descendants to include one.
+An example can be found in ``<NeMo_git_root>/nemo/collections/asr/models/rnnt_models.py``.

-Here is example on now set_export_config() is being tied to command line arguments in scripts/export.py :
+Here is example on now `set_export_config()` call is being tied to command line arguments in ``<NeMo_git_root>/scripts/export.py`` :

 .. code-block:: Python
-    python scripts/export.py  hybrid_conformer.nemo hybrid_conformer.onnx --config decoder_type=[ctc|rnnt]
+    python scripts/export.py  hybrid_conformer.nemo hybrid_conformer.onnx --config decoder_type=ctc

 Exportable Model Code
 ~~~~~~~~~~~~~~~~~~~~~